-Due to the ongoing global public health concerns and in consultation with our CCPS regional corporate members and stakeholders, the CCPS-MEPSC in-person Conference has been rescheduled to 25 -26 October 2021 at the Sheraton Dammam Hotel & Convention Centre, Dammam, Kingdom of Saudi Arabia.
-As part of the pre-event activities, a half-day virtual conference preview will take place on 18 November 2020.
+Due to the ongoing global public health concerns and in consultation with our CCPS regional corporate members and stakeholders, the CCPS-MEPSC 2021 Conference has been scheduled for 25 - 26 October and will be held virtually.

 Organized by AIChE’s Center for Chemical Process Safety, CCPS-MEPSC is the Middle East conference for stakeholders in the process industries who recognize the business value of process safety and have committed to process safety as a strategic priority and core value in all of their operations.
 Focusing on operational excellence through effectively managing risk and reliability, this event aims to define, through collective industry experience, the engineering practices and leadership traits that drive the industry to a zero-harm culture.